Below is a list of frequently asked question about our products. If you do not see your question listed here, please contact us.

 Home Science Tools now sells supply kits for RSO courses!

 If you wish to gather your own supplies, there are a few items utilized in RSO Earth & Space (one) that might need to be ordered:

-1. The Rock and Mineral can be purchased from Rainbow Resource Center or Classical Home Education (see vendors).
+1. The Rock and Mineral can be purchased from Rainbow Resource Center (see vendors).
 If you want to put together your own kit, you will need samples of: Talc, Magnetite, Mica, Pyrite, Feldspar, Quartz Crystal, Granite, Basalt, Snowflake Obsidian, Conglomerate, Sandstone, Shale, Marble, Slate, and Schist.
 Plus, you also need a streak plate or unglazed kitchen tile.

 3. The inflatable globe can be hard to find at local toy stores.
-Classical Home Education offers one, and so do many online toy stores.
+Online toy stores are the best place to find an inflatable globe.

-4. You do not need a balance scale for the current RSO courses.
-Just use a common kitchen gram scale.
-If you want to purchase one, get a triple beam balance scale from an online science equipment retailer.
+4. You could use a balance scale for RSO Physics 1.
+For the other RSO courses, a common kitchen gram scale is good enough.
+If you want to purchase a science scale, get a triple beam balance scale from an online science equipment retailer.